Skip to content ↓

 Developing singing technique (Theme: the Vikings)

-Pentatonic melodies and composition (Chinese New Year)
+Pentatonic Melodies and Composition (Chinese New Year)

 Revising key musical terminology, playing and creating pentatonic melodies, composing a piece of music using layered melodies.